 Step Action 1 Is the customer able to stand well alone and balance well for at least five (5) minutes?
 If YES, STOP.
 Give the customer a score of 0.
 If NO, continue to step 2.
 2 Is the customer able to stand unsteadily alone for at least one (1) minute?
 If YES, STOP.
 Give the customer a score of 1.
 If NO, continue to step 3.
 3 Is the customer able stand with support for at least one (1) minute?
 If YES, STOP.
 Give the customer a score of 2.
 If NO, continue to step 4.
 NOTE "Support" includes the help of another person or mechanical support, such as holding on to furniture.
-4 - If YES, STOP.
+4 + 4 Is the customer able to pull to a standing position?
+If YES, STOP.
 Give the customer a score of 3.
 If NO, continue to step 5.
 5 Is the customer able to crawl, creep, or scoot?
 If YES, STOP.
 Give the customer a score of 4.
 If NO, continue to step 6.
 6 Is the customer unable crawl, creep, or scoot?
 If YES, STOP.
 Give the customer a score of 5.
-If NO, the customer meets some scoring criteria above, go back to step 1.
+NO If NO, the customer meets some scoring criteria above, go back to step 1.